Lloyd Eisler: Personal life

 Eisler was born in Seaforth, Ontario, Canada.
 He has two sons, Ethan (born May 19, 2004) and Seth (born December 13, 2005) from his marriage to Marcia O'Brien Eisler.

 He appeared in the 2006 FOX television program Skating with Celebrities, in which he was partnered with actress Kristy Swanson.
 He began a relationship with Swanson during the show.
 On February 16, 2007, Swanson gave birth to their son, Magnus Hart Swanson Eisler.
 Eisler and Swanson married on February 7, 2009, in San Luis Obispo, California.

+He is a recipient of Canada's Meritorious Service Medal.